nitinpapadkar/GildedRose/README.md

-📦 Gilded Rose Refactored
+# 📦 Gilded Rose

 This project is a refactored solution for the classic Gilded Rose Kata, demonstrating clean code, design patterns, and robust item quality management.

-📋 Problem Statement
+# 📋 Problem Statement
 In the Gilded Rose store, items have a sell_in (days remaining to sell) and quality value.
 Every day: